 10. Don't be an asshole when we see each other - oh and don't pretend you didn't see me and then suddenly now you see me because that's bullshit.
 Our kids are friends.
 You and I have mutual friends.
 You've seen me on more than one occasion now and you know my name.
 It won't kill you to be polite and say fucking hello.
 I'm not asking for dinner and a movie, I'm just looking for some fucking civility while I'm waiting for my kids to put their shoes on.

 11. Don't be a phony baloney.
 Yeah, our kids seem to enjoy one another's company, but to be honest, you and I have nothing in common other than we both gave birth in the same year.
 You don't like me anymore than I like you, so let's not pretend we are BFFs at cheer camp.
-Just say hello, make a little small talk about how busy you are and how fast the summer/school year/Christmas break is going and
+Just say hello, make a little small talk about how busy you are and how fast the summer/school year/Christmas break is going and let's move on.

 OK, what did I forget?
 Let's hear your rules.